If you can't access the site at all

 For example, if you are a Smith student with the name Mary Doe you would have a username of s5mdoe.

 You can reset your password by looking at the top of this web page and using the Campus Tools menu in the upper right and selecting Change/Manage Password and then following the instructions.
 You will need to provide your email address at your home institution, and then check your e-mail for the information that will be sent to you there.
 The email will also give you your username.

 Students with temporary access will be given the role of petitioner.
 Petitioners have the same privileges as registered students.
 The petitioner role will be changed to the student role when the registration has been processed.

 Temporary access is just that - temporary.
 Getting temporary access does NOT register you for the course.
 Shortly after the end of the add/drop period (enough extra time will be provided for all five-college registrations to be processed) students with the petitoner role will be dropped from the course.
-If you thought you were registered for the course but are dropped at this time you need to talk with the registrar as this indicates that there was some problem with your registration.
+If you thought you were registered for the course but are dropped at that time you need to talk with the registrar as this indicates that there was some problem with your registration.